 Ancient Egypt was one of the earliest societies to leave records of their accomplishments in areas such as science, medicine, mathematics, writing, and astronomy.

-Although their discoveries are thousands of years old, many of them laid the foundation for the science and technology that we benefit from today.
+Although their discoveries are thousands of years old, many of them laid the foundation for the science and technology we benefit from today.

 One of the greatest mysteries of Ancient Egypt is: How did the Ancient Egyptians build such massive pyramids without modern technology?